kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 involves making an impression of the tire over a flat surface.
 This is similar to pressing a rubber stamp against a medium to create an impression.
 The industry standard [ASTM F870][1] outlines the steps to perform this visualization using ink.
-Although ink block prints are primarily used for tire research, we can apply the same concepts from literature to observe trends in the ultra-high performance tire segment.
+Although contact patch visualization is primarily used for tire research, we can apply the same concepts from literature to observe trends in the ultra-high performance tire segment.

 {:refdef: style="text-align: center;"}
 ![ink block print](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-ink-block-print.png)